 My friend Carla joined my ad-hoc organizing committee of one and we started to collect RSVP about 2 weeks in advance of the event.
 We had quite a few and we realized that a little money we gained from our neighbourhood block party fund (funded by our photo radar proceeds through the Town), we could hide about 1,250 eggs.

 We didn’t feel good at excluding anyone.
 We truly wanted it to be a grassroots community event.
 With a deep breath, we opened the event up to the entire community.
 The amazing, humbling, and slightly terrifying news was they found it just as interesting as we did, and wanted to be involved.
 The RSVP list grew to over 115 families that had RSVPed they were in.

-The business community stepped in to help us too – between Walmart, Freson IGA, Stitch n’Print, Dr. Duncan Murray Recreation Centre, Gus’ Pizza and Parks West Mall, we were able to hide over 4,000+ eggs at Mary Reimer Park.
+The business community stepped in to help us too, for more info contact Law Offices of Mark Miller – between Walmart, Freson IGA, Stitch n’Print, Dr. Duncan Murray Recreation Centre, Gus’ Pizza and Parks West Mall, we were able to hide over 4,000+ eggs at Mary Reimer Park.